Tutte Invariants for Alternating Dimaps: Tutte Invariants That Extend the Tutte Polynomial

 A \emph{c-simple alternating dimap} (see Figure~\ref{fig:c-simple alternating dimap})

-is a loopless alternating dimap in which every block is either: \begin{itemize} \item[i)] a c-cycle block, or \item[ii)] an element of $ \hbox{alt}_c(\mathcal{G}) $, \end{itemize} and there exists no block within a clockwise face of any other block.
+is a loopless alternating dimap of genus zero in which every block is either: \begin{itemize} \item[i)] a c-cycle block, or \item[ii)] an element of $ \hbox{alt}_c(\mathcal{G}) $, \end{itemize} and there exists no block within a clockwise face of any other block.

-A \emph{c-alternating dimap} is an alternating dimap that can be obtained from a c-simple alternating dimap by adding some c-multiloops within some anticlockwise faces of the c-simple alternating dimap.
+A \emph{c-alternating dimap} is an alternating dimap of genus zero that can be obtained from a c-simple alternating dimap by adding some c-multiloops within some anticlockwise faces of the c-simple alternating dimap.
 Hence, a c-simple alternating dimap is merely a c-alternating dimap without any loops.

 Let $ A $ denote the set of cutvertices and $ B $ denote the set of blocks of a c-alternating dimap $ H $.
 We construct the \emph{c-block graph} of $ H $ with vertex set $ A \cup B $ as follows: $ a_{i} \in A $ and $ b_{j} \in B $ are adjacent if block $ b_{j} $ of $ H $ contains the cutvertex $ a_{i} $ of $ H $.
 The construction of the c-block graph of a c-alternating dimap is the same as the construction of the \emph{block graph} of a graph.
 Hence, the c-block graph of a connected c-alternating dimap is a tree.
-An example of a c-alternating dimap and the corresponding c-block graph is shown in Figure~\ref{fig:c-simple_and_c-block}.
+An example of a c-alternating dimap and the corresponding c-block graph is shown in Figure~\ref{fig:c-alternating_dimap_and_c-block}.

 \begin{lemma} Let $ D $ be an alternating dimap.
-Every clockwise face of $ D $ has size exactly two if and only if there exists an undirected embedded graph $ G $ such that $ D \cong \hbox{alt}_c(G) $. \end{lemma}
+Every clockwise face of $ D $ has size exactly two if and only if there exists an undirected orientably embedded graph $ G $ such that $ D \cong \hbox{alt}_c(G) $. \end{lemma}

 \begin{proof} We first prove the forward implication.
 Given an alternating dimap $ D $ where all of its clockwise faces have size exactly two, we construct an undirected graph $ G $ as follows.
 Let $ V(G)=V(D) $.
 For each clockwise face of $ D $, a new edge of $ G $ that is incident with the same endvertices (i.e., the two vertices incident with this face, which may coincide) is added in $ G $ such that the new edge is within the clockwise face of $ D $.
 Each clockwise face contains exactly one edge in this way, therefore edges in $ G $ do not intersect.
 Hence, we obtain an undirected embedded graph $ G $ such that $ D \cong \hbox{alt}_c(G) $.